 At Cathcart Street Primary School, the designated member of staff responsible for child protection, including child sexual exploitation, is:

 In the event of the Headteacher’s absence, two other persons are available for support (although the principal task in the event of any child protection issue arising will be to contact and inform the Headteacher).
 The two persons are:

 Mrs Jo Maillet - Family Engagement Lead

-The Local Authority Designated Officer for Safeguarding is Mrs Anne King.
+The Local Authority Designated Officer for Safeguarding is Pamela Cope.
 She should be contacted by the senior member of staff should the Headteacher be unavailable and a serious incident occur.
-Anne King’s contact details are as follows:
+Pamela Cope’s contact details are as follows:

 If an incident or disclosure is within the context of Child Protection, ‘Child Protection’ Forms are used appropriately and a referral to the Child Protection Coordinator be made immediately, or in their absence one of those named next in line of responsibility.

 The Safeguarding Governor is: